-The learner does not have to be secure in every outcome at one level in order to move on to the next.
+In each skill, the learner does not have to be secure in every outcome at one level in order to move on to the next.
 When appropriate, the learner should have the opportunity to engage in learning experiences at the next level.
-Educators should plan to give learners experience of all the outcomes but should take a holistic view.
+Teachers should plan to give learners experience of all the outcomes but should take a holistic view of achievements across the four skill areas.
 When learners have had a deep learning experience at one level, they should move on to the next.